smritiriya/Tasky_todo_Appln/README.md

 # tasky_app
-it is a task to do app made with the help of html bootstrap,css,javascript
+it is a task to do app

-DAY 1 of the project